Xsothy/JavaGui/MIGRATION_PLAN.md

 We have:
 - Created a `Router` class in the `Support` package
-- Created basic components in the `Components` package:
+- Created basic components in the `View` package:
   - `StaffPanel`
   - `StaffDetailsPanel`
   - `StaffFormPanel`